Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers

 Our experiments first compare the Abstractor to other relational architectures on discriminative relational tasks, finding that the Abstractor is both more flexible and achieves superior sample efficiency.
-We then evaluate whether the Abstractor can augment a Transformer to improve relational reasoning by evaluating on synthetic \textit{sequence-to-sequence} relational tasks, which have so far been unexplored in the literature on explicitly relational architectures.
-Finally, we evaluate an Abstractor-based architecture on a more realistic set of mathematical problem-solving tasks to evaluate the potential of the idea on more general tasks.
-We observe dramatic gains in sample-efficiency on the purely relational sequence-to-sequence tasks and modest, but consistent, gains on the more general tasks.
+We then evaluate whether the Abstractor can augment a Transformer to improve relational reasoning by evaluating on synthetic \textit{sequence-to-sequence} relational tasks, which has so far been unexplored in the literature on explicitly relational architectures.
+Finally, we evaluate an Abstractor-supported architecture on a set of mathematical problem-solving tasks to evaluate the potential of the idea on tasks more representative of real-world applications.
+We observe consistent, sometimes dramatic, gains in sample efficiency.